WaylonWalker/waylonwalker.com/pages/blog/install-micromamba.md

 manager of choice.
 It's simple and it includes its own python interpreter using the version that I specify at creation.

+## Mamba

+---

+Mamba is a reimplementation of the conda package manager in C++.

+* parallel downloading of repository data and package files using multi-threading
+* libsolv for much faster dependency solving, a state of the art library used in the RPM package manager of Red Hat, Fedora and OpenSUSE
+* core parts of mamba are implemented in C++ for maximum efficiency

+At the same time, mamba utilize the same command line parser, package installation and deinstallation code and transaction verification routines as conda to stay as compatible as possible.

+_from their readme_

+---

 ## Installing Micromamba